kiranshahi/Component-extension-for-vs-code/README.md

 ## Contact

-If you have any suggestions, issue and feedbacks you can write an email to me at kiran.shahi.np@gmail.com
+If you have any suggestions, issue and feedbacks please create an [issue on github](https://github.com/kiranshahi/Component-extension-for-vs-code/issues/new)

 **Enjoy!**